 If a stranger walked in off the street today and asked your employees how they feel about the place and you as their employer, what do you think they’d say?
 Corporate culture is a measure of the morale, shared values, and collective goals of any team.
 When this distinct workplace culture falls into ill health, employees soon stop caring about the wellbeing of the business.

+Some may feel empowered or even justified to commit fraud, embezzlement, or workplace theft, while others will simply turn a disinterested blind eye.
+So, is your corporate culture fighting fit or in need of a trip to the hospital?
+A Corporate Culture Audit will reveal all of this and more.
 Hopefully, these pointers will help you make great strides in protecting your business against internal threats.
 However, if you feel you’d benefit from additional support, the team at Lauth Investigations International has your back.
 From employee screening to corporate investigations, our full-spectrum and tailored services offer all the resources you need to keep your business thriving.
 Get in touch today to find out more

 When it comes to protecting your business from the myriad of frauds that occur in U.S. workplaces every single day, being informed is the first step.
-Our private investigators are here to help you recognize these top five types of fraud in business so they can be stopped as soon as possible.
+Our private investigators are here to help you recognize these top five types of fraud in business so they can be stopped as soon as possible. ย

 Payroll Fraud